 Research for the Future is based in an NHS research and innovation department.
 The team support volunteers through the registration process, maintain their details and make contact when research opportunities arise.

 To discuss your requirements, please contact Katherine Grady, Research for the Future Programme Development Manager, via our contact page.

 - To receive our newsletter, please complete the sign-up form.

 - Visit our LinkedIn page and click the “Follow” button.

 Training for health and care staff

-An online Training Package has been produced in collaboration with the NIHR CRN Greater Manchester Research Workforce Team.
-It is aimed at staff working in, or interested in research and explains how Research for the Future supports researchers to effectively involve, engage and recruit people to research.
+An online Training Package has been produced in collaboration with the NIHR CRN Greater Manchester and North West Coast: Workforce, Learning and Development Team.
+It is aimed at staff working in or interested in research and explains how Research for the Future supports researchers to effectively involve, engage and recruit people to research.

 What other support can your research benefit from?

 The NIHR Clinical Research Network’s Study Support Service can assist you in registering your study for NIHR support.

 How you can help Research for the Future